|Text||On-line via the internet|

 Your tenancy agreement is a contract, which includes the responsibility to pay rent due.
 If you experience difficulties paying your rent you should contact us on 01903 737850 as soon as possible, so we can work with you to resolve the problem.
 Ultimately, if rent is not paid and you don’t engage with the finance team for a resolution, we will seek possession of the property via the Court.

 Housing Benefits have been advised of the new rent levels, and will assess new entitlements accordingly.
 If you are in receipt of Universal Credit you will need to notify the DWP that your rent has increased, you can use the letter we send you as proof of the increase.
+You must tell the DWP of your rent increase we do not notify them directly.

 I have received my rent change letter, what do I need to do?